-"Homosexuals have reason to be paranoid," I replied.
-I thought of our friend and model, Larry Hunt, whom he had photographed sitting on a couch, feet and legs laced up tight to the knees in leather boots.
+"Homosexuals have reason to be paranoid."
+I thought of his model friend and my friend and model, Larry Hunt, whom he had photographed sitting on a couch, feet and legs laced up tight to the knees in leather boots.
 Larry had disappeared from an LA leather bar; all that was found of him was his lower jaw and teeth in Griffith Park.

 I remember Robert lowered his eyes.
-His mouth grew tighter.
+His mouth grew thin, tighter.
 Robert resented resistance.
 Robert loved congenial compliance.